mannirulz/DeepDAD/README.md

  To use gephi streamer

- 1. Run gephi (0.9.2) with administrative priveleges
+ 1. Run gephi (0.9.2) with administrative privileges
  2. Install Plugin : Graph Streaming if not already installed
  3. Start Master Server
   4. Go to GUI and click export to gephi